This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Shredding material increases that material’s surface area, which is why shredded leaves are so much easier to compost.

-Guard against shedding everything too fine as this will cause compaction, creating an anaerobic environment.
+Guard against shedding everything too fine, which will cause compaction, creating an anaerobic environment.

 Including larger pieces of varying size will prevent this, as will regular turning.